varshagarla/Metis_BusinessFundamentals_Project/MVP.md

 This assumes that the trends in reported sex crimes do not differ from trends in all sex crimes, reported and unreported.

 ### Methodology (Data & Tools):
-* Dataset: NYPD Crime Complaint Data Historic (years TBD, most likely 2017-2020, years will be adjusted depending on number of rows of data and Google Sheets capacity), focusing on rape and sex crime offenses
+* Dataset: NYPD Crime Complaint Data Historic, decade of 2010-2019, focusing on rape and sex crime offenses
 * Example features: BORO_NM (borough name), VIC_AGE_GROUP (victim age group), VIC_RACE (victim race), RPT_DT (date event was reported to police), Latitude, Longitude
-* Tools: Google Sheets for data cleaning and exploratory data analysis, Tableau for data visualizations
+* Tools: MS Excel for data cleaning and exploratory data analysis, Tableau for data visualizations

 ### Preliminary Viz/Insights:
 [insert visualizations here]